Diana-Cl/Dev/README.md

-# Kickass markdown
+# Markdown Tricks

 A collection of Github markdown tricks for writing kickass READMEs, Pull Requests & Comments.
-Markdown is Github's version of dress code - Make your first impression count.
+Markdown is Github's version of dress code — Make your first impression count.

 <br/>